Frequently asked questions

 What level of commitment is expected during the fellowship programme?

 - We are looking for people ready to make a substantial commitment to participate actively in the UK residential programme and in the monthly online events that make up the rest of the fellowship.
 Additionally, there will be the opportunity for those who particularly excel during the fellowship to take part in additional regional and/or UK based network events.

 - Fellows are expected to implement their action plan on return home, and to become an active member of our fellowship network in the long term.

 - We facilitate open and honest discussion about the challenges our societies face, the solutions we’ve tried and what we’ve learned.
 As such, Fellows are expected to demonstrate the John Smith Trust’s shared values of tolerance, respect and openness towards one another at all times, in accordance with our Fellows’ Charter.

 What is an action plan?

-- The action plan is a project addressing a challenge in policy or practice, which is related to each Fellow’s field of expertise and which would be enhanced by UK expertise.
+- The action plan is a project addressing a challenge in policy or practice, which is related to each Fellow’s field of expertise, and which would be enhanced by insights and understanding of the equivalent UK experience.
 It should contribute to the positive development of your society within one of our thematic areas: climate and sustainability, governance and justice, and equality, diversity and inclusion.
 The project should be ambitious yet feasible to implement.

 - Take a look at some of our Fellows’ profiles to see the sorts of action plans that have been implemented in the past.
 Our News and Insights page also contains updates from our Fellows on the impact of their projects and their work following the fellowship programme.